 Discounted cash flow method

-This approach, also known as the DCF method, helps entrepreneurs predict their company’s future cash flow and apply a discount rate to get their expected rate of return on investment.
+The discounted cash flow approach, also known as the DCF method, helps entrepreneurs predict their company’s future cash flow and apply a discount rate to get their expected rate of return on investment.
 Because startups represent a significantly higher risk to investors than established companies, a higher discount rate is applied to the calculation.

 But because this method uses financial forecasting, you may need a market analyst to properly utilize it—meaning this may not be a good option for founders who are just starting out.